 Step 9 Enter Y to configure the switch as the cluster command switch.
 Enter N to configure it as a member switch or as a standalone switch.

-If you enter N, the switch appears as a candidate switch in the Network Assistant GUI.
-You can configure the switch as a command switch later through the CLI, the device manager, or the Network Assistant application.
+If you enter N, you can configure the switch as a command switch later through the CLI.
 To configure it later, enter no.

 Would you like to enable as a cluster command switch? [yes/no]: no

 You have now completed the initial configuration of the switch, and the switch displays its initial configuration.
 This is an example of output that appears:

 ip address 10.4.120.106 255.0.0.0

 Step 10 These choices appear:

 Go to the IOS command prompt without saving this config.

 Return back to the setup without saving this config.

 If you want to save the configuration and use it the next time the switch reboots, save it in NVRAM by

 After you complete the setup program, the switch can run the default configuration that you created.
 If you want to change this configuration or want to perform other management tasks, use the CLI.